On this page

 Scenarios

-The tourist passes through immigration quickly without any issues.
+The tourist passes through immigration smoothly without any delays

 Key differentiators